4 Ways to Support Women Going Through The Menopause in the Workplace

 Everyone will experience menopause differently, for example, some may be affected more physically rather than mentally and visa versa.
 Menopause usually takes place between ages 45 and 55, but it can also happen later or earlier.

 Employees need to be aware of who menopause impacts, the symptoms and how they can impact their work or personal life.
-The menopause can affect women, trans or intersex people, relatives or colleagues and carers who are supporting someone going through it.
+Menopause can affect women, trans or intersex people, relatives or colleagues and carers who are supporting someone going through it.

 Some of the common symptoms of menopause include: